gauriladdad/personal-site/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:4321](http://localhost:4321) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `src/pages/index.astro`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Astro, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Astro Documentation](https://docs.astro.build) - learn about Astro features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [Astro Showcase](https://astro.build/themes/) - explore themes and projects built with Astro.

-## Deploy on Vercel
+## Deploy on Cloudflare Pages

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+This site is deployed using Cloudflare Pages.

+To deploy your own version:
+1. Push your code to a git repository (GitHub/GitLab).
+2. Log in to the Cloudflare dashboard and select your account.
+3. In Account Home, select **Workers & Pages** > **Create Application** > **Pages** > **Connect to Git**.
+4. Select your repository and follow the setup instructions.
+The build command is `npm run build` and the output directory is `dist`.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+Check out the [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/framework-guides/deploy-an-astro-site/) for more details.